A Script is a text file containing lines of commands that

 You can run a script by

-clicking the Script button in the Filter panel on the Main window's Log QSOs tab; if the Script button is not visible in this panel, click the ~ button at the left end of the panel and the Script button will become visible.
+clicking the Script button in the Filter panel on the Main window's Log QSOs tab; if the Script button is not visible in this panel, click the ~ button at the right end of the panel and the Script button will become visible.

 clicking the Script button on the Main window's Check Progress tab